-Things to do in Melaka with Kids
+Things to do in Melaka with Family

 Where is Melaka?

 Melaka is a UNESCO World Heritage city.
-It has a beautiful mix of architecture given its colonial history.
+It has a beautiful mix of architecture, given its colonial history.

-The best Family activities in Melaka
+The best family activities in Melaka

 St. Pauls Church & Hill

 Location: Jalan Kota, Bandar Hilir – top of the hill

 The St. Pauls Church sits high on a hill and offers beautiful views of Melaka.
 Inside the church, there is a glorious yet eerily feeling.

 There are numerous headstones, and some have pirate symbols.
 My kids thought it was cool.
 It is one of the oldest churches in Malaysia.

 Location: Jonker Street, Jalan Hang Jebat